meogrande/Sunshine/README.md

 # Sunshine

-This project is a demo android projct I am creating following the instruction in Udacity Course
+This project is a demo android projct I am creating following the instruction in a mooc at Udacity